Pièce : 57 Louis Pasteur St., pièce 364

 Courriel professionnel : psimons@uOttawa.ca

-Originally from British Columbia, I attended UBC where I studied French language and literature.
-After completing an LL.M. and a Ph.D. in International Law at the University of Cambridge in the U.K., I returned to Vancouver where I was called to the British Columbia Bar and practiced corporate law/commercial at McCarthy Tétrault LLP.
+Originally from Vancouver, British Columbia, I attended UBC where I studied French and Italian language and literature.
+After completing an LL.M. and a Ph.D. in International Law at the University of Cambridge in the U.K., I finished my LL.B. at Dalhousie University.
+I was called to the British Columbia Bar and practiced corporate and commercial law at McCarthy Tétrault LLP in Vancouver.
 I subsequently worked in the nongovernmental sector on peace and disarmament issues.
 It was during this time that I participated in the Canadian Assessment Mission to Sudan (the Harker Mission) which was established and dispatched by Canada's Minister of Foreign Affairs and International Trade to investigate allegations of slavery, as well as, links between oil development in Sudan and grave violations of human rights.
 Prior to coming to the University of Ottawa in 2007, I was a Senior Lecturer in Law at Oxford Brookes University in the UK.

-My research is focused on the human rights implications of business activity and particularly on natural resource extraction, and how best to regulate such activity to protect human rights and prevent and mitigate other harm.
+My research is focused on the human rights implications of domestic and transnational business activity and particularly on natural resource extraction, and how best to regulate such activity to protect human rights and prevent and mitigate other harm.
+I also consider the intersections between transnational corporate activity, human rights and international economic law.
 My current work is on gender and resource extraction.

 The Governance Gap: Extractive Industries, Human Rights, and the Home State Advantage (Routledge, 2014) examines the human rights implications of corporate activity in zones of weak governance and argues for home state regulation.